It is important to follow Intel design guidelines and recommendations throughout the

 migration, which provides flexibility.

-designs that target an Intel device, you can use
+have other designs that target an Intel device, you

-their resource utilization as an estimate for your new design.
-Review the resource utilization
+can use their resource utilization as an estimate for your new design.
+Review the resource

-to find out which device density fits the design.
-Consider that the coding style, device
+utilization to find out which device density fits the design.
+Consider that the coding style,

 Select a device that meets your design requirements with some safety margin in case you want